xbmc/vfs.rar/lib/UnrarXLib/readme.txt

    3. Acknowledgements

-   This source includes parts of code written by the following authors:
+   This source includes parts of code written by other authors.

-   Dmitry Shkarin     PPMII text compression
-   Dmitry Subbotin    Carryless rangecoder
-   Szymon Stefanek    AES encryption
-   Brian Gladman      AES encryption
-   Steve Reid         SHA-1 hash function
-   Marcus Herbert     makefile.unix file
-   Tomasz Klim        fixes for libunrar.so
+   Please see acknow.txt file for details.

    4. Legal stuff